georgettica/openshift-onboarding/README.md

 Also make sure to remove `draft: true` when you're ready to have it published.

 We have github actions set up for build and deployment once, your changes are merged to master.

+## Notes
+While this is intended for OpenShift dedicated Admins/Users, most of the Units can be done on OpenShift Container Platform as well, if you don't have access to a dedicated cluster.
+We are happy to extend this guide to cover OCP as well, PRs welcome.